Badonix/EmisNotifs_back/README.md

 # Project Title: Node.js EMIS Notifier

 A brief description of your project.
-This Node.js application serves to connect to the EMIS API, fetch relevant data for users, and send out email notifications using Nodemailer.
+This Node.js application serves to connect to the EMIS API and send you an email using Nodemailer when you receive a new score (you must run a cron-job on `/check-scores` endpoint).
 It uses MongoDB as its primary database for storing user information and application data.

 ## ✨ Features